 5. Grounding to the Present

 Catastrophizing lives in a future that hasn't happened.
 Grounding practices — noticing five things you can see, four you can feel, three you can hear — pull your nervous system back into the present moment and interrupt the spiral.
-Even two minutes of deliberate grounding can reduce the intensity of catastrophic thinking.

 6. Scheduled Worry Time